-The Saturday morning farmer’s market in Lihu’e was an unplanned stop offering us samples of a variety of Hawaiin tropical fruits like Sugarloaf pineapple and Hayden papaya.
+The Saturday morning farmer’s market in Lihu’e was an unplanned stop offering us samples of a variety of Hawaiian tropical fruits like sugarloaf pineapple and Hayden papaya.

-Koloa Historic Town
+Old Koloa Town

 I love stopping in old historic towns like Koloa.
-Here we found a tiny (one room) museum that highlighted the former sugar cane industry that once dominated this area.
+Here we found a tiny (one-room) museum that highlighted the former sugar cane industry that once dominated this area.
 There is also a fancy nut roastery, a coffee shop, and public restrooms.

 According to legend, they built this brick-lined fish pond in just one full-mooned night.
 Today, plants and pond water hide the bricks.
 In days gone by, the fish from the pond could only be eaten by royalty.

 Kauai is an easy port to visit via cruise ship, as we can walk off the ship and be in the port of Nawiliwili.

-Practical Information and Fun Facts on Visiting Kauai
+Practical information and fun facts on visiting Kauai

-- Hawaii is part of the United States, therefore; the currency is US Dollars.
+- Hawaii is part of the United States.
+Therefore, the currency is US Dollars.
 However, Hawaii is the only state to have two official languages: English and Hawaiian.